-- RI.7.1.
-Cite several pieces of textual evidence and make relevant connections to support analysis of what the text says explicitly as well as inferences drawn from the text. - RI.7.3.
-Analyze the interactions between individuals, events and ideas in a text (e.g., how ideas influence individuals or events, or how individuals influence ideas or events).
+- RI.8.1.
+Cite the textual evidence and make relevant connections that most strongly supports an analysis of what the text says explicitly as well as inferences drawn from the text. - RI.8.2.
+Determine a central idea of a text and analyze its development over the course of the text, including its relationship to supporting ideas; provide an objective summary of the text.

-NJ SLS Companion Standards: Reading and Writing Standards for History, Social Studies, Science, and Technical Subjects
+NJ SLS Companion Standards: Reading and Writing Standards for History, Social Studies, Science, and Technical Subjects:

-RST.6-8.1.
-Cite specific textual evidence to support analysis of science and technical texts.RST.6-8.8.
-Distinguish among facts, reasoned judgment based on research findings and speculation in a text.
+- RST.6-8.1 Cite specific textual evidence to support analysis of science and technical texts. - RST.6-8.2 Determine the central ideas or conclusions of a text; provide an accurate summary of the text distinct from prior knowledge or opinions.